Chronic obstructive pulmonary diseaseCOPD; Bronchitis - chronic; Chronic bronchitis; Emphysema

 - The ability to breathe in is not affected.
 Until the late stages of the disease, oxygen and carbon dioxide levels remain normal.

 Chronic bronchitis is defined as coughing and excess mucus production that occurs for at least 3 months, during at least 2 consecutive years.
-In chronic bronchitis, the disease process generally and has the following characteristics:
+In chronic bronchitis, the disease process generally affect airways and has the following characteristics:

 - Inflammation of the bronchial tubes (from smoking and air pollution) causes the production of mucus, which clogs the airways and makes breathing difficult.